 Skradin, located about 15 km from Šibenik, is one of the oldest Croatian cities, first mentioned under its current name in the 10th century.
 The area was already inhabited by the ancient Illyrians, however the antique town of Scardona owes its name to the Romans, as it was their vital administrative, traffic and trade centre of Province Dalmatia.
-Skradin's position in the southeast of Zaton Bay and at the very entrance to Krka National Park makes it one of the most important nautical destinations in the Adriatic and one of the most significant tourist destinations in Croatia.
+Skradin's position at the very entrance to Krka National Park makes it one of the most important nautical destinations in the Adriatic and one of the most significant tourist destinations in Croatia.

 Do not miss